Cochin Jews: 1660 to independence

 When the Portuguese occupied the Kingdom of Cochin, they allegedly discriminated against its Jews.
 Nevertheless, to some extent they shared language and culture, so ever more Jews came to live under Portuguese rule (actually under the Spanish crown, again, between 1580 and 1640).
 The Protestant Dutch killed the raja of Cochin, allied of the Portuguese, plus sixteen hundred Indians in 1662, during their siege of Cochin.
 The Jews, having supported the Dutch military attempt, suffered the murderous retaliation of both the Portuguese and Malabar populations.
 A year later, the second Dutch siege was successful and, after slaughtering the Portuguese, they demolished most Catholic churches or turned them into Protestant churches (not sparing the one where Vasco da Gama had been buried).
 They were more tolerant of Jews, having granted asylum claims in the Netherlands.
-(See the Goa Inquisition for the situation in nearby Goa.)
+(See the Goa Inquisition for the situation of Jews in nearby Goa.)

 The Paradesi Jews built their own house of worship, the Paradesi Synagogue.
 The latter group was very small by comparison to the Malabaris.
 Both groups practiced endogamous marriage, maintaining their distinctions.
 Both communities claimed special privileges and the greater status over each other.

 In the early 20th century, Abraham Barak Salem (1882–1967), a young lawyer who became known as a "Jewish Gandhi", worked to end the discrimination against meshuchrarim Jews.
 Inspired by Indian nationalism and Zionism, he also tried to reconcile the divisions among the Cochin Jews.
 He became both an Indian nationalist and Zionist.
 His family were descended from meshuchrarim.
 The Hebrew word denoted a manumitted slave, and was at times used in a derogatory way.
 Salem fought against the discrimination by boycotting the Paradesi Synagogue for a time.
 He also used satyagraha to combat the social discrimination.
 According to Mandelbaum, by the mid-1930s many of the old taboos had fallen with a changing society.